Larasify/weather/README.md

 - [x] Black box opposite of coordinates should show current location
 - [x] coordinate boxes should change when clicked on map
 - [ ] better fail state when API's fail so it doesn't look like the app is broken
-- [ ] map zoom level resets when you click on the map
+- [ ] map zoom level resets when you click on the map and map flashes when moving
 - [x] card coordinates are stuck (sometimes janky when clicked in sea?)